Avra98/Optimal-Eye-Surgeon/README.md

 ## Working

+For a quick demo, please run OES_demo_comparison.ipynb to see how OES prevents overfitting in comparison to other methods.

 Working with the code to reproduce results for each finding in the paper:

 ### Finding-1: Finding mask at initialization